Skip over main navigation

 Directing pupils off-site

-Maintained schools have certain powers to direct pupils off-site for education to improve his or her behaviour, and Academies have similar powers if their Articles of Association are written to include this
+Maintained schools have certain powers to direct pupils off-site for education to improve their behaviour, and Academies have similar powers if their Articles of Association are written to include this

 • Informal exclusions